Entrepreneurial Success Stories

 Academy of Theatre Arts

-Dina Sarno Slawson has been creating, writing, directing, performing, and producing theatre for children and young adults for over twenty years.
+Dina Sarno Slawson has been creating, writing, directing, performing, and producing theatre for children and young adults for many years.
 In 2002, she created Academy of Theatre Arts, a part-time theatre school with 9 classes a week in a small one room studio.
-Since then, she has built a year-round theatre academy specializing in acting, musical theatre dance and vocal performance classes that has 225 students.
+Since then, she has built a year-round theatre academy specializing in acting, musical theatre dance and vocal performance classes.